isomerpages/imda-disg/_ai-in-singapore/Centers of Excellence.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/770x435_American_Express_expands_Singapore_Decision_Science_Center_of_Excellence.jpg">
 </div>
 <p></p>
-<p><strong>American Express</strong> has expanded its <strong>Decision Science Center of Excellence</strong> in
+<p>American Express has expanded its Decision Science Center of Excellence
-Singapore, building on its strong foundation in credit decisioning and fraud prevention.</p>
+in Singapore, building on its strong foundation in credit decisioning and fraud prevention.</p>
 <p></p>
 <p>The CoE now leads AI and machine learning innovation across marketing,
 servicing, and risk.
-As part of this growth, Amex is also launching a <strong>Generative AI R&amp;D practice</strong> to explore next-generation AI applications across servicing, technology, and risk management, further cementing Singapore as a hub for its global AI capabilities.</p>
+As part of this growth, Amex is also launching a Generative AI R&amp;D practice to explore next-generation AI applications across servicing, technology, and risk management, further cementing Singapore as a hub for its global AI capabilities.</p>
 </div>
 </details>
 <details class="isomer-details">